You're on your way to the next level! Join the Kudos program to earn points and save your progress.

 Is this for issues in a Company Managed project or a Team Managed project?

-With the way you have the rule set up it is triggered when a new issue is created, and then the For Epic branch is looking for the parent Epic of the rule just created.
+With the way you have the rule set up it is triggered when a new issue is created, and then the For Epic branch is looking for the parent Epic of the issue just created.

 I don't think that is the scenario you described.